Cristian5tarellas/Wargames/Krypton/Level_4.md

 Have fun!

 ## Solution
-For this level is better to work directly in a script.
-In this exercise I will explain the different parts of the script XX used for this level.
+For this level, it’s best to work directly in a script.
+In this exercise, I’ll explain the various parts of the script [krypton_04.sh](https://github.com/Cristian5tarellas/Scripts/blob/main/Bash/krypton_04.sh) used for this level.

-The first part of the script explores the data tha we have (**found1** and **found2**).
-We load the files and count the letters for each file and in total:
+The first part of the script analyzes the data we have (found1 and found2).
+We load the files and count the letters for each file, as well as in total:
 ```bash
 # Reading the files needed
 file[found1]=$(cat found1)